Sai Sivakumar

 The Elder Scrolls III: Morrowind

 Morrowind is an action role-playing game developed by Bethesda Game Studios and published by Bethesda Softworks in 2002, the third in The Elder Scrolls series.
-Attached is a hilarious early-game encounter:
+Attached is a video of a hilarious early-game encounter:

 Team Fortress 2